Mid-Kent Railway

-The Mid Kent & North Kent Junction Railway (usually referred to as the Mid Kent Railway) was an early railway in Kent England.
+The Mid Kent and North Kent Junction Railway (usually referred to as the Mid Kent Railway) was an early railway in Kent England.
 (Note the name is given both with and without the hyphen in different sources.)

 History

 Origins

-The Mid Kent Railway was formed on 23 July 1855 to construct a 4.75-mile line between the South Eastern Railway (SER) at Lewisham and the Farnborough Extension of the West End of London and Crystal Palace Railway (WEL&CPR) at Beckenham, later renamed Beckenham Junction.
+The Mid Kent Railway was formed by the Mid Kent Railway Act 1855 (18 & 19 Vict. c. clxix) on 23 July 1855 to construct a 4.75-mile line between the South Eastern Railway (SER) at Lewisham and the Farnborough Extension of the West End of London and Crystal Palace Railway (WEL&CPR) at Beckenham, later renamed Beckenham Junction.
 The intention then was to extend this line to Croydon at a later date.
 The line opened 1 January 1857 and was operated by the SER under a ten-year agreement.

 Addiscombe Line

 Although the company later abandoned its intention of building a line to Croydon, an extension to "Croydon (Addiscombe Road)" from New Beckenham through Elmers End was completed in 1862 which was also leased to the SER on completion.